-The transfer format is as defined by the MapInfo Professional User's Guide: Mif Export - MapInfo Interchange Format (MIF) is an ASCII file format that can fully describe a MapInfo database.
+The transfer format is as defined by the MapInfo Professional User's Guide (v8.0): MapInfo Map Interchange Format.
+MapInfo Interchange Format (MIF) is an ASCII file format that can fully describe a MapInfo database.
 Both graphic and tabular data are exported into MIF files.
 The graphic data is in a file with a '.mif' extension, and the tabular data is in a file with a '.mid' extension.